top of page

 Board Meeting Minutes

-Position Statements
+Public and Position Statements

 As leaders in wildlife science, management and conservation, The Wildlife Society has a responsibility to address national and international issues that affect the current and future status of wildlife in North America and throughout the world.
 The diligent development of authoritative statements on wildlife issues is essential for interjecting wildlife concerns into decision-making processes.